Sustainability

 Bribery and Corruption

-We prohibit bribery and corruption in all business practices and transactions carried out by employees and by agents acting on our behalf.
+We prohibit bribery and corruption in all our business practices and transactions, including those carried out by agents acting on our behalf.
 For the purpose of this policy, bribery is defined as giving, offering or receiving any undue advantage to or from:

 A public or government official;